iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 ---
 ### **Convexity and Lipschitz Functions**

-Functions that are convex and Lipschitz smooth, they are a strict subsets of all the convex functions.
-For a convex function, Local Lipschitz continuity will fail on the boundary of its domain.
+Let some $f$ be convex and Lipschitz smooth, then they are a strict subsets of all the convex functions.
+For a convex function, even locally Lipschitz continuous will fail on the boundary of its domain, however if the function is Lipschitz, then subgradient exists on $\text{dom}(f)$.

 ---
-### **Beta-Smoothness | Strong Smoothness**
+### **Beta-Smoothness, Strong Smoothness, Lipschitz Smoothness**

+For more information about this characterization, [Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications](../Global%20Lipschitz%20Gradient,%20Strong%20Smoothness,%20Equivalence%20and%20Implications.md).
+This characterization of convex function is absolutely essential for gradient based method in optimizations, it developed important claims about the convergence rate of the algorithm.

+#### **Def | Lipschitz Smoothness**
 > If $f$ is $\beta$ smooth, then there exists positive $\beta$ such that:
 >
 > $$